The 11 Best Day Trips From Auckland

 Rotorua

 Another great place to add to your list of possible day trips from Auckland is Rotorua, a small town that lies on the shores of a tranquil lake of the same name.
-A two and a half hour drive from the city, it is famous for its geothermal activity, beautiful landscapes and Māori culture.
+A two-and-a-half-hour drive from the city, it is famous for its geothermal activity, beautiful landscapes and Māori culture.

 You can experience the geothermal wonders of the area by visiting attractions such as Wai-O-Tapu or Te Puia.
 These geothermal parks feature otherworldly landscapes, bubbling mud pools and powerful geysers.
 Te Puia is also a great place to experience traditional Māori arts and crafts.

-Another way to enjoy Rotorua’s geothermal waters and mud is to book yourself into one of the many spas.
-The most famous ones are the Polynesian Spa and Hell’s Gate Geothermal Park & Mud Spa.
 I’m not sure if the mud and waters truly have the health benefits the spas claim they do.
 Even if they don’t, an afternoon at one of these spas is a great way to unwind after all the adventuring.

 If you have the option of staying there for a few days, there is more than enough to see and do in Rotorua.
 However, you will still be able to experience the highlights of the area on a day trip.
 If you don’t want to do the long drive to Rotorua yourself, there are full-day guided tours that depart from Auckland.

 This Get Your Guide tour allows you to tailor your itinerary with different activities so you can see the attractions that you’re most interested in.
-You can actually visit Rotorua, Hobbiton and Waitomo Caves on a full-day guided tour.
-It’s a long day, but could be a good option if you don’t have much time on the North Island.

 Final Thoughts

-As you can see, Auckland is a great starting point for exploring many beautiful parts of New Zealand.
-My personal favourites from this list of the best day trips from Auckland are Tiritiri Matangi, Waiheke and Waitomo Caves.
-I visited Waitomo Glow Worm and Ruakuri Caves on the same day and, although pricey, it was a memorable experience.
+My personal favourites from this list are Tiritiri Matangi, Waiheke Island, and the Waitomo Caves.
+I visited both the Waitomo Glow Worm and Ruakuri Caves on the same day, and although it was a bit pricey, it was a truly memorable experience.

 Enjoyed this guide to the best day trips from Auckland?
 Bookmark or pin it for later.